-The prerequisite for E MCH 213 is E MCH 211 (statics) and by extension, MATH 141 (Calc II).
+The co-requisite for EMCH 211 is MATH 141 (integral calculus) and by extension, MATH 140 (differential calculus).
 If you have not had these prerequisite courses, please contact Prof. Passmore as soon as possible.
 In particular, each student is expected to have a working knowledge of the material covered in all prerequisite courses, which includes, but is not limited to:

 - Geometry and trigonometry, including the laws of sines and cosines, direction cosines, and the like. - Vector calculus.
-Vectors in 2- and 3-space, inner products, and vector products. - Statics.
-How to draw correct free body diagrams, find force and moment equilibrium, write friction laws, and find support reactions.
-Equivalent force systems.
-Moments of inertia. - Differential and integral calculus.
-How to differentiate and integrate most simple functions (e.g., polynomials, sine, cosine, exponentials, logarithms, and combinations of these functions); apply simple sequences and series; and apply the chain rule to both differentiate and integrate functions.
+Vectors in 2- and 3- dimensional space, inner products, and vector products.. - Differential and integral calculus.
+How to differentiate and integrate most simple functions (e.g., polynomials, sine, cosine, exponentials, logarithms, and combinations of these functions); and apply the chain rule to both differentiate and integrate functions.

 You are also expected to devote sufficient time to master the course material.
 It is unreasonable to expect that good performance can be achieved without study.
-Since I would expect students to spend about 9 hours per week on this course during a 15 week semester, you should expect to spend that much time during the six week summer session.
+Since I would expect students to spend about 9 hours per week on this course during a 15 week semester, you should expect to spend the same total time during the six week summer session.